BOYS AND GIRLS TENNIS

 3. The sport chairman or designee shall serve as tournament director and shall designate an appeals panel at the tournament site.

-4. The tournament shall be conducted in two days: First two rounds on the first day, no ad scoring; semis and finals on the second day, regular scoring.
+4. The tournament shall be conducted in three days: First two rounds on the first day, no ad scoring; quarters and semis on the second day, with final and 3rd place match on the third day, regular scoring will be used for the semis, final and 3rd place match.
 A 12-point tiebreaker shall be used throughout.
 New balls may be requested for the third set.

 NYSPHSAA Individual Tournaments